-The committee has prepared guidelines to assist people working with the committee as to the committee's role and expectations.
-Please note that these guidelines are intended as a guide only, and are not meant to be definitive.
+The Senate Standing Committee for the Scrutiny of Delegated Legislation has prepared guidelines to assist people working with the committee as to the committee's role and expectations.
+Please note that these guidelines are intended as a guide only and are not meant to be definitive.

-The committee is currently updating the Guidelines to reflect changes to standing order 23, which came into effect on 1 July 2021, following the adoption by the Senate on 16 June 2021 of the recommendations in the final report of the committee's inquiry into the exemption of delegated legislation from parliamentary oversight.
+The committee has published a 2nd edition of the Guidelines to reflect changes to standing order 23, which came into effect on 1 July 2021, following the adoption by the Senate on 16 June 2021 of the recommendations in the final report of the committee's inquiry into the exemption of delegated legislation from parliamentary oversight.

 This document contains copies of all guidelines prepared by the committee.
 Links to individual guidelines are provided below.